 Utah's Top Anti-Porn Lawmakers Celebrate Pioneering Role in Ongoing Age Verification Crusade

-SALT LAKE CITY — The two leading War on Porn crusaders in the Utah legislature, Republican Rep. Susan Pulsipher and Senator Todd Weiler celebrated their state’s pioneering role in developing anti-porn legislation and hailed their age verification initiative as the source of later copycat legislation.
+SALT LAKE CITY — The two leading War on Porn crusaders in the Utah legislature, Rep. Susan Pulsipher and Senator Todd Weiler, in recent interviews celebrated their state’s pioneering role in developing anti-porn legislation and hailed their age verification initiative as the source of later copycat legislation.

-Pulsipher and Wailer made their remarks during interviews with Salt Lake City Weekly reporter Matt Pacenza for an article published over the weekend surveying the effects of the state’s long-term crusade against adult content online.
+Republicans Pulsipher and Wailer made their remarks while speaking with Salt Lake City Weekly reporter Matt Pacenza for an article surveying the effects of the state’s long-term crusade against adult content.

-As XBIZ reported, SB 287 was one of several anti-porn measures promoted in Utah by the Republican Party, which controls all branches of the state’s government.
-SB 287 was similar to the Louisiana age verification bill that went into effect in January 2023.
+As XBIZ reported, Pulsipher and Weiler’s bill SB 287 was one of several anti-porn measures promoted in Utah by the Republican Party, which controls all branches of the state’s government.
+SB 287 became state law in May 2023, a few months after a similar age verification law went into effect in Louisiana, in January 2023.

-Free Speech Coalition Executive Director Alison Boden wrote to Weiler at the time, explaining that his bill was “so vague — and the requirements for compliance so contradictory” that she could not figure out how FSC members could comply.
+Free Speech Coalition Executive Director Alison Boden wrote to Weiler at the time, arguing that the bill was “so vague — and the requirements for compliance so contradictory” that she could not figure out how FSC members could comply.

-Weiler and Pulsipher’s bill, the Salt Lake City Weekly explained, created civil liability for adult platforms, but “so far, no private Utah citizens have taken advantage of SB287 and filed a suit.”
+Weiler and Pulsipher’s bill, the Salt Lake City Weekly noted, created civil liability for adult content platforms, but “so far, no private Utah citizens have taken advantage of SB287 and filed a suit.”

-Weiler told the paper that he had considered “a version of SB287 that would have given the attorney general a right to sue, but he decided it was less likely to pass the Legislature because it would have likely cost several million dollars in salaries for attorneys and support staff,” the Weekly reported.
+Weiler told the paper that he had considered “a version of SB287 that would have given the attorney general a right to sue, but he decided it was less likely to pass the Legislature because it would have likely cost several million dollars in salaries for attorneys and support staff.”

 “If I empowered the AG to go after them, it would have had a huge fiscal note,” Weiler added.

-Pulsipher gushed about how much positive feedback she alleged to have received from constituents.
+Pulsipher claims to have received much positive feedback from constituents.

 “[It was] probably the most ‘Thank Yous’ of any stance I’ve taken or any bill I’ve run,” she told the Weekly.

-Yes, You Can Still Easily Find Porn in Utah's Computers
+Yes, You Can Still Easily Find Porn on Utah's Computers

-The article’s author did a cursory search for adult content in Utah — one of the first states where Aylo made the decision to block access to Pornhub because of potential liability created by the vaguely written bill — visiting the 20 most-visited adult sites as determined by Similarweb “from a computer in Salt Lake City using a home Internet connection with no filters installed.”
+To test the bill’s efficacy in Utah — one of the first states where Aylo made the decision to block access to Pornhub because of potential liability created by the vaguely written bill — the article’s author performed a cursory search for adult content, visiting the 20 most-visited adult sites as determined by Similarweb “from a computer in Salt Lake City using a home Internet connection with no filters installed.”

 “Of the top 20,” Pacenza wrote, “10 could be accessed with no age verification or by simply clicking a button that says ‘Yes, I’m 18,’ but offering no proof.
 None of these are complying with Utah’s law.”